 Kate Riley ’16: Currently a clinical research coordinator at Boston Children’s

-Carly Taylor ’15: Currently a care coordinator/ community health worker at Boston Medical Center
+Carly Taylor ’15: Currently completing a MD at Tufts University

 Carey, K. B., Lust, S. A., Reid, A. E., Kalichman, S. C., & Carey, M. P. (2016).
 How mandated college students talk about alcohol: Peer communication factors associated with drinking.
 Health Communication, 31, 1127-1134.